OttieOtter

 Tuesday

-We started the day a little later than we did on Monday and made breakfast of eggs, bacon and pumpkin bread, before we headed to Garden of the Gods, which is only about 20 minutes from Cheyenne Mountain State Park.
+We started the day a little later than we did on Monday and made breakfast of eggs, bacon, and pumpkin bread at our campsite before heading to Garden of the Gods, about 20 minutes from Cheyenne Mountain State Park.

 We started with the Garden of the Gods Visitor's Center and Gift Shop, where we bought more souvenirs, before making our way to the Garden of the Gods park and hiking trails.